hpreston/myhero_demo/tropo_setup.md

 In order to leverage this demonstration, should have already installed the base MyHero Demo app and have the Data and App Services up and Operational.

+**NOTE: To leverage the Tropo Service, your Mantl Cluster MUST be configured for deployed applications to be accessible from the public Internet.
+This is because it relies on the Tropo Cloud to be able to send a REST call to the myhero_tropo application you run in Mantl***

 ## Cisco Tropo Account Requirement
 In order to use this service, you will need a Cisco Tropo Account deploy the service.